JCaiDev/weatherApp/README.md

 ## API Usage

 The app uses the OpenWeather API to fetch weather data.
-Create an account on OpenWeather and obtain an API key.
+Create an account on OpenWeather and obtain an API key

 1. Go to [OpenWeather](https://openweathermap.org) and sign up
 2. Sign up and get your free API key